lewmyshkin/google_start_page/README.md

 # google_start_page
-a clone of the google start page it can be found here: google.dominic-winter.de
+a clone of the google start page it can be found here: http://google.dominic-winter.de/